Configuring the Content of Quick Views

 • You can include any number of field groups or none at all.
 The example below shows a quick view with no reference facet, however, a header image included:

 • A field group can have a label.
-It is taken from within the <Record Type="UI.ReferenceFacet">.
+It' taken from within the <Record Type="UI.ReferenceFacet">.

 • For fields, the path including navigation properties is evaluated.